tweag/inline-js/README.md

     withJSSession defJSSessionOpts [expr| $v1 + $v2 |]
 ```

-To antiquote a Haskell variable into the JavaScript context, just precede its name with the dollar symbol.
-The two `Int` values can be inserted without any typeclass derivation as `Int` is already an instance of `ToJSON` and `FromJSON`.
+To antiquote a Haskell variable into the JavaScript context, just precede its name with `$`.
+The two `Int` values can be inserted since `Int` is already an instance of `ToJSON` and `FromJSON`.

 Note that there is an implicit `return` inserted when using `expr`, so don't add one yourself.
-If you need to do more complex work, you'll want to use `block`.
+If you need to do more complex work like using `for`-loops, you'll want to use `block`.

 ### A sample use of `block`:

 ``` haskell
 {-# LANGUAGE TemplateHaskell #-}
 {-# LANGUAGE QuasiQuotes #-}